github/codeql/docs/language/ql-handbook/expressions.rst

 .. index:: count

+..
+XX: The "file" examples in the following sections technically use CodeQL.
+Is this a problem?

 - ``count``: This aggregate determines the number of distinct values of ``<expression>`` for each possible assignment of the aggregation variables.